Quick Comparison

 Final Verdict

-The fertility supplements with the clearest RCT evidence are: methylfolate (universal for women), myo-inositol (PCOS population), CoQ10 ubiquinol (both sexes), zinc (men), L-carnitine (men with motility issues), and ashwagandha KSM-66 (men with low count/testosterone).
-These are the supplements worth prioritizing.
+The fertility supplements with the clearest RCT evidence are: methylfolate (universal for women), myo-inositol (PCOS population), CoQ10 ubiquinol (both sexes), zinc (men), L-carnitine (men with motility issues), and ashwagandha KSM-66 (one male-factor RCT plus supporting data).
+These are options worth discussing in the right clinical context.

 Vitamin D and omega-3 warrant inclusion based on prevalence of deficiency and moderate evidence — prioritized when testing confirms insufficiency.